NU Home Sites:

 NU has said that it plans to have the new Ryan Field ready to go by the 2026 season-- what would have been the 100th anniversary of the old stadium.

 Below are some of the images that NU released in September 2022 of the planned stadium.
+Since then, the school has modified the design a bit.

 The new stadium, with its huge overhang and multiple tiers.